bedbad/pyimps/README.md

 Give a python source to the script and get detailed imports tree in terminal immideately:

+If any dependency may present an issue(reloaded module, frozen, or module defined in code from ModuleType() for example) or not found you would see it.

-A complicated project like torch will give somthing like this
+A complex project like torch will give something like this
 ```
 python3 pyimports.py torch
 ```